cogentcore/core/README.md

 * fileview keyboard shortcuts: page up / down (tableview), history prev = go up dir?  history next = go to next in history list?  or just pop up history list probably.  maybe command-uparrow = up dir?
 Need something intuitive there.  also a cancel?  esc takes a few to actually cancel..

 * TextView:
+	+ clicking back to other window textview fails to grab blinky cursor -- works for C-x p / o but not mouse clicking.
 	+ clipboard history
 	+ still some wordwrap issues with tabs.  grr.
 	+ word-level functions: forward, back, delete etc.  ctrl+ backspace is back.